swiftlang/swift-org-website/documentation/cxx-interop/status.md

 actors.
 The
 following Swift classes are not yet supported:

-- Generic classes and actors.
+- Generic classes and actors

 Swift currently does not expose nested classes and actors to C++.